-Snowstorm makes for messy Monday morning commute
+Snow storm makes for messy Monday morning commute

 US-191 UT/WY State line

-Updated February 2nd at 11:30 PM closure gate (MP 502) and the UT/WY State Line.
+US-191 is closed both directions in Wyoming between the SB closure gate (MP 502) and the UT/WY State Line.
 Estimated time of reopening unknown at this time.

 For more information on Wyoming road closures, please call 1-888-WYO-ROAD (1-888-996-7623) or visit WYOROAD.INFO.